Lorp/samsa/docs/samsa-gui.md

 ## Quick start
 Clone the GitHub repo, double-click on `samsa-gui.html`.
 This opens Samsa in your default browser.

 You can also place the Samsa files on a web server, whether localhost or on the web.

 Required files and folders:

 * `samsa-gui.html`
 * `samsa-core.js`
 * `samsa-gui.css`
+* `fonts/`
 * `fonts/ui/*`

+Optional files and folders:

+* `fonts/<font1.ttf>` — any number of fonts to appear in the “Fonts ready to load” panel
+* `fonts/fontlist.json` — a JSON file containing an array of strings, each string being a filename of a font to appear in the “Fonts ready to load” panel

+_Note: The “Fonts ready to load” panel is populated via an XMLHttpRequest (aka AJAX) for the file `fontlist.json`.
+XHR requires a web server setup (e.g. Apache), meaning Samsa’s “Fonts ready to load” panel is empty when Samsa is invoked by simple double-click or File/Open._

 ## Panels